Where Are Global Economic Forces Pushing Gold and Silver Prices?

 Perth Mint’s sales numbers are of interest to all investors because Australia generally is such an important worldwide source of gold.
 And because Perth Mint specifically supplies “blanks,” the unstamped raw materials for precious metal coins, to a large number of mints worldwide.
 With this in mind, we can use Perth Mint’s sales figures as a proxy for investor interest in physical gold and silver; an interest which seems to be ramping back up to the levels we saw at the height of the pandemic panic.

 General Manager of Minted Products Neil Vance said that the recent buying was spurred by dips in the spot price of both gold and silver.
 Perhaps he’s right.
-Or perhaps investors are souring on overvalued, paper-based assets and looking for inflation-resistant investments?2021, gold as investment, gold demand, gold price, silver price
+Or perhaps investors are souring on overvalued, paper-based assets and looking for inflation-resistant investments?2021, Featured, gold as investment, gold demand, gold price, silver price